rodrigue89/Swizzle/PULL_REQUEST_TEMPLATE.md

 # What I changed

-A brief overview of what chnages I made to Swizzle
+A brief overview of what changes I made to Swizzle

 # Affected files